nebulastream/nebulastream/docs/design/README.md

 # What is the Purpose of a Design Document
 We create design documents for problems that require changes that are too complex or severe to be handled in a simple issue, requiring in-depth analysis and synchronization with the team.
 In essence, the design document review process is a synchronization phase during which every team member can asynchronously discuss the document until we reach a consensus.
-When [we accept the design document](#how-is-a-design-document-accepted), we reach the synchronization point and merge the design document into the main.
+When [we accept the design document](#how-is-a-design-document-accepted), we reach the synchronization point and merge the design document into the main branch.

 Design documents live in our codebase and record significant problems that we faced, our goals when dealing with these problems, the degree to which our solution reached these goals, the alternatives to our solution we considered, and why we did not choose them.
 In contrast to technical documentation, which only describes the final state of our design decisions, design documents document the path that leads to making the specific design decisions.
 As a result, design documents explain the rationale behind our design decisions.